omahs/bevel/platforms/shared/configuration/roles/README.md

 - This role is used to do a git-commit whenever the configuration has to check-in the generated helm-value files.
 The role takes the git parameters as input.

 ### helm_lint
-- This role runs a ``helm lint`` to check for the the syntax validity of the generated helm values against the helm charts.
+- This role runs a ``helm lint`` to check for the syntax validity of the generated helm values against the helm charts.
 This role should be called before doing a *git_push* for a helm value file.

 ### setup ###
 - This folder groups all the **setup** roles